• Pink flowers blooming in the leaf axils and surrounded by green leaves.

 Description

-- Bell’s honeysuckle is a multi-stemmed deciduous shrub, reaching a height of 20 feet.
-It can be easily confused with similar species like Morrow’s, Tatarian or Amur honeysuckles, all distinguished by slight differences in flower color and leaf pubescence.
+• Bell’s honeysuckle is a multi-stemmed deciduous shrub that can reach a height of up to 20 feet.
+It can be easily confused with similar species like Morrow’s, Tatarian or Amur honeysuckles, which are distinguished by slight differences in flower color and leaf pubescence.
 See the Minnesota Department of Transportation guide for comparisons of various honeysuckle.

-- The leaves are opposite and oval, with smooth edges.
-They may be hairless or downy, and green to green-blue.
-Leaf-out is slightly earlier in spring than native species and leaf-drop slightly later in the fall.
+• Leaves are opposite and oval with smooth edges.
+They may be hairless or downy and range from green to green blue.
+Leaf-out occurs slightly earlier in spring than many native species, and leaves drop slightly later in the fall.

-- Flowers are fragrant, pink, fading to yellow, tubular, and arranged in pairs.
-Bloom time is mid- to late spring.
+• Flowers are fragrant, pink, fading to yellow, tubular, and arranged in pairs.
+They bloom from mid- to late spring.

-- Fruits are red or orange spherical berries, occurring in pairs at leaf axils, each containing many seeds.
+• Fruits are red or orange spherical berries that occur in pairs at leaf axils.
+Each berry contains many seeds.

-- Bark is shaggy and peeling, stems are often hollow between the nodes.
-The young stems are slightly hairy and light brown.
+• Bark is shaggy and peeling.
+Stems are often hollow between the nodes.
+Young stems are slightly hairy and light brown.

 Habitat

-Bell’s honeysuckle can invade a broad range of habitats, including open woods, fens, bogs, lakeshores, roadsides, pastures, old fields, and wood’s edges.
+Bell’s honeysuckle can invade a broad range of habitats, including open woods, fens, bogs, lakeshores, roadsides, pastures, old fields, and woodland edges.
 It thrives in sunny sites and is relatively shade intolerant.

 Means of spread and distribution

 Bell’s honeysuckle reproduces asexually by root suckering and layering.
-The main method of spread to new sites is through seed dispersal by birds.
-Bell’s honeysuckle produces abundant seeds which are vectored by birds.
+The main method of spreading to new sites is through seed dispersal by birds.
+Bell’s honeysuckle produces abundant seeds that are spread by birds.

 Bell’s honeysuckle is widespread throughout Minnesota.